AET-DevOps25/team-devoops/server/chat/README.md

 docker remove chat-service
 ```

-The application will be available at `http://localhost:8081`.
+The application will be available at `http://localhost:8081` and `http://localhost:8081/chat`.